mraichelson/context_flag/README.txt

 FAQS
 ----
 Q: How do I apply this to the anonymous user?
-A: Since the Anonymous user is actually a role and not a specific user account you can do this by using the default &quot;User role&quot; Context condition (included as part of the main context module).
+A: Since the Anonymous user has its own role you can do this by using the default &quot;User role&quot; Context condition (included as part of the main context module).

 REQUIREMENTS
 ------------